unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/login-without-popup.md

 }
 ```

-## Step 5: Add Login UI Requirements
+## Step 5: Configure the Login UI

-Login with Unstoppable has UI requirements for the UD buttons, user modals, and authenticated user icons.
-For example, once a user has successfully authenticated, the application's UI should display the user’s domain name (instead of address) to confirm the authorization was successful.&#x20;

-Please follow the instructions in the [**Login UI Requirements Guide**](../login-ui-requirements.md) to complete this final step in the integration process.
+Login with Unstoppable has UI requirements that must be configured to properly display the authenticated user's domain name after a successful login.
+Please follow the instructions in the [**Login UI Configuration Guide**](../login-ui-configuration.md) to complete this final step in the integration process.

 {% hint style="success" %}
 **Congratulations!** You just implemented Login with Unstoppable.